adarsh206/Book-Store/README.md

 26. after logout also it will brings you to the homepage.
 27. books logo is also there in the site name side.
 28. in the about section things about sites is mentioned.
+29. you can also login with your google account.